 Even if you don’t have to submit a portfolio with your application, it’s a good idea to collect evidence of your past work performance.
 This could be copies of performance evaluations, reports you’ve written, letters of recommendation you’ve received or anything else that shows what you’ve worked on and how you’ve excelled at it.
 You can bring these documents to an interview or use them while writing your cover letter and resumé to remember how awesome you are.

 Use social media

 There’s more to social media than making yourself look bad to potential employers.
 You can also use platforms like LinkedIn, Twitter or Instagram to network, build a portfolio and establish a personal brand.

-On LinkedIn, take a professional looking headshot for your profile picture and fill out your profile with details from your resume.
+On LinkedIn, take a professional looking headshot for your profile picture and fill out your profile with details from your resumé.
 Add people you know from classes, clubs or part-time jobs as connections.
 Join groups or follow companies in the industry/field you’re interested in working in.
 LinkedIn is useful when you’re actively looking for a job: it will show you job postings and tell you if any of your connections know someone at a company you’re interested in working at.
-For more information on how to make the most of LinkedIn, attend a Career Centre workshop on the subject.
+For more information on how to make the most of LinkedIn, attend a Career Exploration & Education workshop on the subject.